96 Results

 • Heat Treating

-Basic Metallurgy of Heat Treatment is designed to help employees understand heat treatment, identify in-process changes that might be detrimental to the product, and take corrective action to reduce the risk of nonconformance.
-This course covers the underlying metallurgy of heat treatment, including metals and structures, deformation, alloying, and properties and testing.
-These topics are developed in the alloy-specific courses in the series.
-Learning Objectives By the end of this training, you will be able to: Demonstrate a basic understanding of how heat treatment affects metals and structures.
-Identify how heat treatment process changes affect the product.
-Understand the alloy-specific information presented in the other courses in the series.
-Who Should Attend This training is recommended for anyone actively involved in heat treatment.
+Heat Treatment of Stainless Steels is one of a series of courses giving underlying knowledge for heat treatment.
+This course extends earlier general courses on basic metallurgy, heat treatment, and alloy steels to the special issues of stainless and precipitation hardening steels.
+Topics include stainless steel basics, common alloys, stainless steel treatments, and special considerations including Nadcap requirements.
+Learning Objectives By the end of this training, you will be able to: Explain the fundamentals of stainless steels and common alloys.
+Describe heat treatments of stainless and precipitation hardening steels.
+Discuss Nadcap requirements for heat treatment of stainless steels.
+Who Should Attend Any person who is actively involved with or associated with stainless steels will benefit from this course.
+Participants must have knowledge of Basic Metallurgy of Heat Treatments, Basic Heat Treatment, and Heat Treatment of Alloy Steels.
 Course Delivery Courses are created by industry-specific subject matter experts.
 PRI instructors have years of industry and auditing experience with an established background in the subjects they teach.
 In-Person Instructor Led Courses are taught on-site by well-qualified, experienced PRI instructors.
 Virtual Instructor Led Online training sessions are taught live by PRI instructors.
 This course has been developed and delivered by the Performance Review Institute (PRI) are pre-qualified by Probitas Authentication as meeting the AS9104/3A Continuing Professional Development requirements for AS9100, AS9110, and AS9120 auditor re-authentication.

 • Quality Management Tools

-Effective Aerospace Outsourcing examines quality system requirements for the planning and control of outsourcing and work transfer.
-Topics include an overview of outsourcing and criteria, work transfer and scope, planning a systematic approach, quality systems requirements, supplier selection, commercial terms, customer requirements, risk management, process validation, and verification criteria.
-Learning Objectives By the end of this training, you will be able to: Describe quality standards for outsourcing and work transfer.
-Describe factors involved in outsourcing and work transfer.
-Plan a systematic approach for control of outsourcing and work transfer.
-Describe how to implement monitoring and continual improvement.
-Who Should Attend Any person who is involved or associated with quality assurance and control, vendor compliance, purchasing, or production planning will benefit from this course.
+Process Failure Modes and Effects Analysis (PFMEA) presents PFMEA as part of Advanced Process Quality Planning (APQP) in the aerospace industry.
+Topics include the concepts of PFMEA, its roles in quality planning and risk management, relationships to other quality tools, and other types of FMEA.
+Also covered are establishing PFMEA; assessing severity, occurrence, and detection; calculating risk priority; and using and maintaining PFMEA.
+Learning Objectives By the end of this training, you will be able to: Define failure modes and failure effects.
+Explain the roles and practices of PFMEA.
+Complete a PFMEA.
+Explain the components of PFMEA.
+Who Should Attend Any person new to or currently involved with PFMEA, especially managers and engineers in process and quality roles, will benefit from this course.
 Course Delivery Courses are created by industry-specific subject matter experts.
 PRI instructors have years of industry and auditing experience with an established background in the subjects they teach.
 In Person Instructor Led Courses are taught on site by well-qualified, experienced PRI instructors.
 Virtual Instructor Led Online training sessions are taught live by PRI instructors.
+“An interactive and engaging introduction to the process FMEA program.”
 This course has been developed and delivered by the Performance Review Institute (PRI) are pre-qualified by Probitas Authentication as meeting the AS9104/3A Continuing Professional Development requirements for AS9100, AS9110, and AS9120 auditor re-authentication.

 • Non-Destructive Testing

-AC7114 Expectations provides a detailed review of the changes to AC7114: Nadcap Audit Criteria for Nondestructive Testing (NDT) Suppliers Accreditation Program.
-Topics include an explanation of the latest changes to AC7114, interpretation of the NDT Task Group expectations for checklist compliance, NDT quality system requirements, personnel certification requirements, and equipment calibration.
-Also covered are audit preparation and top nonconformances.
-Learning Objectives By the end of this training, you will be able to: Describe the changes to the AC7114 audit criteria.
-Demonstrate an understanding of NDT quality system requirements.
-Describe nondestructive testing personnel certification requirements.
-Calibrate nondestructive testing equipment.
-List top nonconformances.
-Who Should Attend Any person new to or currently involved with Nadcap Nondestructive Testing audits will benefit from this course.
+Get a 10% discount by registering for a public session of this course along with our Nadcap Audit Preparation eLearning.
+This Nadcap Audit Criteria Review course is also available as private training, where you can similarly bundle it with our Nadcap Audit Preparation eLearning.
+Contact PRI Training to find out more.
+Nadcap Audit Criteria Review: Electronics AC7121 Cable & Harness Assemblies provides a complete overview of Nadcap requirements related to the Electronics AC7121 audit, with a focus on technical aspects.
+Topics include an introduction to Nadcap and Nadcap audits; top nonconformances (NCRs); NCR categories and groupings; NCR reports; the AC7121 Audit Criteria, slash sheets and supplemental Audit Criteria; and current requirements and interpretations from the task group.
+Also covered are audit preparation and audit procedures.
+Learning Objectives By the end of this training, you will be able to: Explain the structure and format of a Nadcap Electronics audit.
+Demonstrate an understanding of the AC7121 Audit Criteria, slash sheets and supplemental Audit Criteria used during an Electronics audit.
+Review common findings and provide examples of how to meet the audit requirements.
+Who Should Attend Any person new to or currently involved with Nadcap Electronics AC7121 audits will benefit from this course.
 Course Delivery Courses are created by industry-specific subject matter experts.
 PRI instructors have years of industry and auditing experience with an established background in the subjects they teach.
 In Person Instructor Led Courses are taught on site by well-qualified, experienced PRI instructors.
 Virtual Instructor Led Online training sessions are taught live by PRI instructors.
 This course has been developed and delivered by the Performance Review Institute (PRI) are pre-qualified by Probitas Authentication as meeting the AS9104/3A Continuing Professional Development requirements for AS9100, AS9110, and AS9120 auditor re-authentication.

 • Chemical Processing